ciruitbuilder/DC-to-AC-Boost-Converter/README.md

 PROBLEM 1:

 Before connecting the 555 timer to the switching circuit(the transformer and transistor loop) i tested the switching circuit.
 I used an LED for output.The test approximated the frequency of square wave at the base of the transistor for which the LED glowed the brightest.
 I used an Arduino Nano to provide the square wave, because the frequency from a digital pin can be altered to our needs through the sketch ran by Arduino.
-The code is the blink sketch in examples section of arduino ide, the output pin is changed to D2 and the frequency can be changed using delay() [the time inside delay() is the time period of square wave generated] :
+The code is the blink sketch in examples section of arduino ide, the output pin is changed to D2 and the frequency can be changed using delay() [the twice time in milliseconds inside delay() is the time period of square wave generated] :

                                              f = 1/T (f ---> frequency, T ---> time period)